-- 2. Interconnection Rules.
+2. Interconnection Rules.
 The procedures and technical requirements governing the interconnection and operation of the Qualifying Facility are described in the documents of Local Utility entitled "MN Interconnection Process" (the "Procedures") and "Technical Specifications Manual" (the "Requirements"), each as may be amended by Local Utility from time to time (collectively, the "Interconnection Rules").
 Local Utility shall have the right to amend the Interconnection Rules from time to time in its sole discretion.
 The Interconnection Rules are incorporated and made part of this Agreement by this reference.
 Customer acknowledges it has received a copy of the Interconnection Rules and agrees to comply with the terms of the Interconnection Rules.
 In the event any terms of this Agreement conflict with the terms of the Interconnection Rules, the terms of this Agreement shall govern.
-All capitalized terms used in this Agreement shall have the meanings given them in the Interconnection Rules, unless otherwise expressly provided herein. - 3.
-Point of Common Coupling.
+All capitalized terms used in this Agreement shall have the meanings given them in the Interconnection Rules, unless otherwise expressly provided herein.

+3. Point of Common Coupling.
 The point where the Interconnection Facilities connect with the Local Utility System is the Point of Common Coupling ("PCC") as shown on the diagram in Exhibit A. The diagram included in Exhibit A shall depict the PCC, the location of meter(s), the point of delivery, and such other detail as may be required by Local Utility.
 Customer and Local Utility shall interconnect the Qualifying Facility to the Local Utility System at the PCC in accordance with the Interconnection Rules and all applicable laws, regulations and prudent utility practices.
 Local Utility and Customer shall each own and be responsible for the installation, maintenance and repair of the lines, wires, switches and other equipment on their respective sides of the PCC.
-Unless otherwise specified in Exhibit B, Customer, at its cost, shall furnish, install, own, maintain and repair all interconnection equipment required at the PCC, in accordance with the Interconnection Rules and applicable laws, regulations and prudent utility practices.
-Final electrical connections between the Local Utility System and the Qualifying Facility shall be made by Local Utility. - 4.
-Installation, Operation and Maintenance of Qualifying Facility.
-Customer shall install, operate and maintain the Qualifying Facility in accordance with the terms of this section. - a.
-Responsibility; Standards.
+Unless otherwise specified in Exhibit B, Customer, at its cost, shall furnish, install, own, maintain and repair all interconnection equipment required at the PCC, in accordance with the Interconnection Bules and applicable laws, regulations and prudent utility practices.
+Final electrical connections between the Local Utility System and the Qualifying Facility shall be made by Local Utility.

+4. Installation, Operation and Maintenance of Qualifying Facility.
+Customer shall install, operate and maintain the Qualifying Facility in accordance with the terms of this section.

+a.
+Responsibility: Standards.
 Customer shall install, operate, maintain, repair and inspect the Qualifying Facility and shall be fully responsible for the Qualifying Facility, unless otherwise provided herein.
 Customer's installation, operation, maintenance and repair of the Qualifying Facility shall be in accordance with this Agreement, the Interconnection Rules, all applicable laws, regulations, ordinances and building codes, and, as applicable, the National Electrical Safety Code ("NESC"), American National Standards Institute ("ANSI"), Institute of Electrical and Electronic Engineers ("IEEE"), National Electrical Code ("NEC"), and Underwriter's Laboratory ("UL").
-In addition, Customer shall maintain the Qualifying Facility in accordance with applicable manufacturers' recommended maintenance schedules.
+In addition, Customer shall maintain the Qualifying Facility in accordance with applicable manufacturers' recommended maintenance schedules. b.
+Costs.
+Unless otherwise specified in Exhibit B, Customer shall be responsible for all costs associated with the Qualifying Facility, including all costs of installation, operation, maintenance, inspection and repair.
+Customer shall pay for the actual cost of the Interconnection Facilities and Distribution Upgrades along with Local Utility's cost to commission the proposed DER system.
+An estimate of the interconnection costs are set forth in Exhibit B.